VBI Vaccines Inc. (NASDAQ:VBIV) Major Shareholder Perceptive Advisors Llc Sells 4,810,623 Shares

 - On Thursday, April 6th, Perceptive Advisors Llc sold 4,251,563 shares of VBI Vaccines stock.
 The stock was sold at an average price of $0.11, for a total value of $467,671.93.

-VBI Vaccines (NASDAQ:VBIV – Get Rating) last announced its quarterly earnings results on Monday, March 13th.
-The biopharmaceutical company reported ($0.08) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.01).
-VBI Vaccines had a negative net margin of 10,471.63% and a negative return on equity of 115.47%.
-The business had revenue of $0.29 million for the quarter, compared to analysts’ expectations of $1.98 million.
-On average, analysts expect that VBI Vaccines Inc. will post -0.28 EPS for the current year.
+VBI Vaccines (NASDAQ:VBIV – Get Rating) last issued its quarterly earnings results on Monday, March 13th.
+The biopharmaceutical company reported ($0.08) earnings per share for the quarter, missing the consensus estimate of ($0.07) by ($0.01).
+VBI Vaccines had a negative return on equity of 115.47% and a negative net margin of 10,471.63%.
+The company had revenue of $0.29 million for the quarter, compared to analyst estimates of $1.98 million.
+On average, research analysts anticipate that VBI Vaccines Inc. will post -0.28 EPS for the current year.

-A number of hedge funds have recently bought and sold shares of the business.
-The Manufacturers Life Insurance Company purchased a new position in shares of VBI Vaccines during the 3rd quarter worth approximately $25,000.
-Engineers Gate Manager LP purchased a new position in shares of VBI Vaccines during the 1st quarter worth approximately $26,000.
-Connor Clark & Lunn Investment Management Ltd. purchased a new position in shares of VBI Vaccines during the 3rd quarter worth approximately $27,000.
-Point72 Hong Kong Ltd purchased a new position in shares of VBI Vaccines during the 2nd quarter worth approximately $29,000.
-Finally, Edmond DE Rothschild Holding S.A. purchased a new position in shares of VBI Vaccines during the 3rd quarter worth approximately $35,000.
-Hedge funds and other institutional investors own 38.24% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+The Manufacturers Life Insurance Company acquired a new stake in VBI Vaccines in the third quarter valued at $25,000.
+Engineers Gate Manager LP acquired a new stake in VBI Vaccines in the first quarter valued at $26,000.
+Connor Clark & Lunn Investment Management Ltd. acquired a new stake in VBI Vaccines in the third quarter valued at $27,000.
+Point72 Hong Kong Ltd acquired a new stake in VBI Vaccines in the second quarter valued at $29,000.
+Finally, Edmond DE Rothschild Holding S.A. acquired a new stake in VBI Vaccines in the third quarter valued at $35,000.
+Institutional investors and hedge funds own 38.24% of the company’s stock.

 About VBI Vaccines